rhkdgns95/react-hooks-tutorials/README.md

 - New state value depends on the previous state value?
 You can pass a function to the setter funciton.
 - when dealing with Objects or arrays, always make sure to spread your state variable and then call the setter function

+---

+### useEffect
+- The Effect Hook lets you perform side effects in functional components
+- It is a close replacement for componentDidMount, componentDidUpdate, componentWillUnmount.
+: componentDidMount -> componentDidUpdate -> componentWillUnmount